Edwinem/ceres_python_bindings/docs/debugging_log.md

 * End user must call super().__init__() on custom CostFunctions define in Python.
 If this is not done then the Base Class CostFunction is never initialized.
+* Seems like as soon as you start touching python stuff like the py::array you need to ensure that you have the GIL.
+The trampoline classes CostFunction would crash unless the gil was put as the first line.
+(Ahh the bug starting occuring because I put release GIL in the Solve functions.
+Before I had this the GIL was held and therefore there was no crash)